ludyna/lu_brain/README.md

 ## About

+Oleh Ihorovych Novosad is the original author of this library.
-The original author (Oleh Ihorovych Novosad) believes our brain or consciousness does not use gradient descent or genetic algorithms because it would be a big waste of computational and energy resources.
+Oleh believes our brain or consciousness does not use gradient descent or genetic algorithms because it would be a big waste of computational and energy resources.
+Therefore, Oleh based Lu_Brain essential algorithms on his theory of information and pattern recognition.

-- Lu_Brain does NOT use gradient descent algorithms.
-- Lu_Brain does NOT use genetic algorithms.

-The original author created/invented Lu_Brain essential algorithms based on his information theory of pattern recognition.

 ___The library is free to use by everyone with good intentions___ and is contributors expression of goodwill and good intention towards humanity.